The Australian Outback

 The Australian Outback is massive taking up 70% of the continent.
 And has impact on nearly every Australian whether we realise it or not.

-On the basis that it sits in the backyard of every Australian city with the exception of the island state of Tasmania and its capital city of Hobart.
+It sits in the backyard of every Australian city with the exception of the island state of Tasmania.

 It also delivers unmatched bounty like no other physical formation anywhere in the World.
 Minerals from iron ore to pink diamonds and opals , to grazing land for the export markets.

 Despite the description above, the Outback continues to be a hive of activity.
 This is along major roads and at junctions along the Stuart Highway.
-Step away from this artery and the scene changes quickly.
+Step away from this artery and the scene changes quickly and consequences dire.

 It is also charming, has some amazing and breathtaking scenes and landscape that are unique and beautiful.
 Yet it continues to stump and challenge all those who enter it just as it did to the first explorers.